dotnet/AspNetCore.Docs/aspnetcore/security/authentication/twitter-logins.md

 ## Creating the app in Twitter

 * Navigate to [https://apps.twitter.com/](https://apps.twitter.com/) and sign in.
 If you don't already have a Twitter account, use the *[Sign up now](https://twitter.com/signup)* link to create one.
-After signing in you will be redirected to the *Application Management* page:
+After signing in, the *Application Management* page is shown:

 ![image](sociallogins/_static/TwitterAppManage.png)